Tejano music: Development

 Tejano music was born in Texas.
 Although it has influences from Mexico and other Latin American countries, the main influences are American.
 The types of music that make up Tejano are folk music, roots music, rock, R&B, soul music, blues, country music and the Latin influences of norteño, mariachi, and Mexican cumbia.
 Tejano musicians such as Emilio and Raulito Navaira, David Lee Garza, and Jay Perez exhibit influence from rock and roots music.

 Tejano has various categories of music and bands.
 Three major categories are conjunto, orchestra/orquesta, and modern.
 A conjunto band is composed of accordion, bajo sexto, electric bass, and drums.
 Examples of conjunto bands are Esteban "Steve" Jordan, and The Hometown Boys.
 An orchestra/orquesta consists of bass, drums, electric guitar, synthesizer, and a brass section on which it relies heavily for its sound.
 Some examples of Modern bands are Ruben Ramos and the Texas Revolution, The Liberty Band, The Latin Breed, La Mafia, Selena Quintanilla, La Sombra, Elida Reyna y Avante, Los Palominos, David Lee Garza y Los Musicales, Shelly Lares, Jay Perez, and Mazz.

-There has been an increasing Mexican influence on Tejano music resulting in a sound more like Norteño.
+Mexican influence on Tejano music has resulted in a sound increasingly more like Norteño.
 The accordion, while a historically popular instrument in Tejano music, has gone from a secondary instrument to a must-have instrument.
 Today, groups like Sunny Sauceda, Eddie Gonzalez, and La Tropa F emphasize the accordion.